-For our setting, this means that we can ignore the equations (1), at the expense of doubling the number of inequalities.
+This means that we can ignore the equations (1), at the expense of doubling the number of inequalities.
 All inequalities have the form (4-6).
 By introducing a new variable Z_0 representing zero, the inequalities (5-6) that contain only one variable can also be brought into the standard form (4).
-This new system is equivalent to the original it contains an arc of weight c from X to Y. Moreover, consider an augmented graph G^+ , that has an additional start node S and an edge of weight 0 from S to every node of G.
+This new system is equivalent to the original one: Since all inequalities now have the form (4), one can add an arbitrary constant to all variables without invalidating the inequalities, and thus one can assume, without loss of generality, that $Z_0 = 0$.

-It is well known that a system of inequalities of the form (4) can be tested by checking whether an associated graph G has a negative cycle [7,28], and a solution can be found by a shortest path calculation.
-The graph G has a node for each variable, and for each inequality
+It is well known that a system of inequalities of the form (4) can be tested by checking whether an associated graph G has a negative cycle [7,27], and a solution can be found by a shortest path calculation.
+The graph G has a node for each variable, and for each inequality of the form (4) it contains an arc of weight c from X to Y. Moreover, consider an augmented graph G^+ , that has an additional start node S and an edge of weight 0 from S to every node of G.